Kamalis8/React-components/README.md

 5 Stylesheet

 ## Aim of the Project
-To display the seven wonder o0f the world using Flatlist
+To display the seven wonder of the world using Flatlist

-## Screenshot